alcaemre/alcaemre-site/content/_index.md

 - meta
 ---

-Hello and welcome to my site dedicated to my exploration of the interdisciplinary web that is the study of complex systems.
+Hello and welcome to Emre Alca's site!

-If you are new here, I would highly recommend you read my [[articles/mission-statement|mission statement]] so that you can have a decent idea of what I am about.
+If you are new here, I (Emre) would highly recommend you read my [[articles/mission-statement|mission statement]] so that you can have a decent idea of what I am about.
 To understand my approach to writing I would direct you towards my other meta-articles like [[articles/on-humility|On Humility]].

 # Projects:
 ## Doing vs. Being